 Experiment not only with their CPG marketing, but also their sales approaches and business models at large to adjust to consumers’ changing behaviors, which have transitioned overwhelmingly online.

-The problem is most consumer packaged goods brands still rely on physical, brick-and-mortar retail stores, and national TV campaigns to market and sell their CPG products and remain highly competitive with others offering similar CPG products.
+The problem is brands across the consumer packaged goods industry still rely on filling shelf space at brick-and-mortar stores and airing national TV campaigns to market and sell their CPG products and remain highly competitive with others offering similar CPG products.